-MG 5 SW costs, insurance, warranty & tax
+MG 5 SW running costs, insurance, warranty & tax

 MG 5 SW insurance group

-The MG 5 falls into group 32 for insurance.
-With no direct equivalent in the market, it’s difficult to draw direct comparison, but an electric SUV like the Kia e-Niro spans bands 20-29 depending on trim level, so the MG 5 is perhaps a touch higher-rated than some cars that cost a little more to buy.
+The MG 5 falls into group 27 for insurance.
+With no direct equivalent in the market, it’s difficult to draw direct comparison, but an electric SUV like the Kia e-Niro spans bands 20-29 depending on trim level, so the MG 5 is perhaps a touch highly rated compared to some cars that cost a little more to buy.

 We’ve got used to seeing some fairly broad service intervals on electric cars, and the MG 5 is little different.
 While MG still recommends the car comes in for a checkup each year, you can do up to 15,000 miles in that year – a benefit of not requiring oil and filter changes like a combustion-engined model.
 MG also offers service plans for the 5, priced from as little as £6 per month over two to five years.
 12 months' AA roadside assistance is also included.